Mokardder/Aemm-Gas-Service/README.md

    ```bash
    git clone https://github.com/Mokardder/DAC_Receiver_Client-For-Customer-.git
    ```
-2. Install dependencies as specified in the `requirements.txt`.
+2. Set up the app on your Android device following the instructions in the documentation.
-3. Configure client settings in the provided config files.
+3. Configure server settings and permissions as needed.
-4. Run the client application and connect to your DAC hardware.
+4. Start capturing DAC SMS messages and managing your LPG deliveries and subsidies.

 ## Contribution

-Contributions, issues, and feature requests are welcome!
-Please open an issue or submit a pull request to help improve the project.
+Contributions and feature requests are welcome!
+For any suggestions, improvements, or issues, please submit an issue or pull request.

 ## License

 Distributed under the MIT License.
-See `LICENSE` for more information.
+See `LICENSE` for details.

 ---

-*For more details, refer to the documentation or contact the repository owner.*
+*For details on setup and usage, please refer to the documentation or contact the repository owner.*